-- Identify for the disadvantaged specific barriers to achievement. - Adopt a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve.
+- Coalesce a culture and belief that all pupils, irrespective of background or starting point, can attain well and thrive in wider school life. - Adopt a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve. - Identify for the disadvantaged specific barriers to opportunity in the classroom and wider school life and mitigate against them.

-The proposed spend for 23-24 is therefore based around three core principles.
+The proposed spend for 24-25 is therefore based around the three core principles.

-Supporting and developing Teaching
+Supporting and developing teaching and learning

 Spending on improving teaching and learning includes professional development, training and support for early career teachers and recruitment and retention.
 Ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving, is the key ingredient of a successful school and is a key priority for our Pupil Premium spending.
-Our key whole school focus is on narrowing the language gap which we perceive in essence to be fundamental to the disadvantage gap.
+Our key whole school focus is on narrowing the oracy and literacy gap which we perceive in essence to be fundamental to closing the disadvantage gap.
+Language is the great social justice lever and background knowledge gaps is a key preventer to achievement.
+The most effective strategies give staff the capacity, expertise, knowledge and support to help pupils to thrive.
+The practitioners IS the intervention.